Healthy Recipes Blog

 The ingredients needed to broil tomatoes.

-• Olive oil spray: I love cooking with this delicious oil.
-If you prefer an oil with a higher smoke point, you can use avocado oil instead.
-Another tasty option is to use melted butter.
+• Olive oil spray: Another tasty option is to use melted butter.

 • To season: Kosher salt, black pepper, garlic powder, and dried thyme.